Citation, DOI & article data

 The septum pellucidum is a thin transparent membrane located in the brain between the body and anterior horns of the lateral ventricles.

-The septum pallucidum is 1.5-3.0 mm thin.
 It extends from the rostrum, genu and anterior portion of the body of the corpus callosum to the fornix.
 It separates the anterior horns of the lateral ventricles and has two layers (laminae) that are adherent to each other.
 The function of the septum pellucidum is not fully understood 1-4.
+The septum pellucidum is 1.5-3.0 mm thick.

 - superior: body of corpus callosum